Bachelor of Occupational Therapy (Honours)

 In first year, all students must obtain (or show proof of):

-• a Working with Children Check (‘blue card’)
+A Working with Children Check (‘blue card’)

-• First Aid and CPR training
+First Aid and CPR training

-• immunisations (hepatitis B, MMR, DTPA, varicella, COVID-19)
+Immunisations (hepatitis B, MMR, DTPA, varicella, COVID-19)

-At the start of second year, students must complete a criminal history check.
+At the start of the second year, students must complete a criminal history check.
 These checks and certificates must remain current for the duration of the program.

 Students must purchase an occupational therapy student uniform.